 Above: A pair of Charlotte sofas by Verellen are slipcovered in gray linen.

-Above: The moss vertical frame is from JF Chen in Los Angeles.
+Above: A series of grays intersect in the living room.
+The moss vertical frame is from JF Chen in Los Angeles.

 Above L: A reading chair is draped in fur.
-Above R: A detail of the antique oak dining table and leather banquette.
+Above R: A study in textures: moss art, antique oak dining table, and leather banquette.

 Above: Even the kitchen is completely clad in reclaimed barn wood.